khanh173570/mobile-capstone/ESCROW_CONTRACT_FEATURE.md

 ### Farmer Workflow
 1. Navigate to Profile screen
-2. Scroll to "Hợp đồng cọc tiền" section
+2. Scroll to "giao dịch kí quỹ cọc tiền" section
 3. See list of all escrow contracts
 4. Click on a contract to view details
 5. In modal: